dr-leo/PyHyphen/README.rst

 PyHyphen is a pythonic interface to the hyphenation C library used in software such as LibreOffice and the Mozilla suite.
 It comes with tools to download, install and uninstall hyphenation dictionaries from LibreOffice's Git repository.
 PyHyphen consists of the 'hyphen' and 'textwrap2' packages.
+The source distribution also contains ``./demo/wrap.py``, a script which wraps a text-file with hyphenation given a specified width.

-The source distribution supports Python 2.7 or higher, including Python 3.6.
+The source distribution supports Python 2.7+ or 3.4+.
 If you depend on python 2.4 or 2.5, use PyHyphen-1.0b1 instead.
 In this case you may have to download hyphenation dictionaries manually.

 1.1 Content of the hyphen package